lbrice1/lbrice1.github.io/_pages/about.md

 Research philosophy
 ------
-My research is interdisciplinary and application oriented.
+I aim for my research to be interdisciplinary and application oriented.
 I am conviced that solving our world's big problems such as climate change, energy generation and distribution, drinking and wastewater management, requires the convergence of many fields of expertise, and a pragmatic vision to bring effective solutions to large scale applications.

 Teaching philosophy
 ------